 There are daily train connections between Trondheim and Bodø.
 The trip takes about 10 hours.

-By boat
+By ferry

-The Norwegian Coastal Express Hurtigruten calls at Bodø twice a day.
+The Norwegian coastal express Hurtigruten calls at Bodø twice a day.

-Express boats and car ferries take you from Bodø to several ports in the Lofoten Islands and along the Helgeland coast.
+Fast passenger boats and car ferries take you from Bodø to several ports in the Lofoten Islands and along the Helgeland coast.

 By road

 Another alternative is the Coastal Route Rv.
-17, which follows the coast a few kilometres to the west and takes you all the way to Trondheim.
+17, which hugs the coast a few kilometres to the west and takes you all the way to Trondheim.
 Note that there are several ferry crossings on this route.

 A bus network takes you around the city and municipality of Bodø.